Windows Live Mail

 Windows Live Mail moved away from the older Microsoft mail programs, such as Outlook Express, which stored all e-mails comprising a folder (such as the Inbox) in a single .dbx file.
 In order to provide greater flexibility (and to avoid the problem where corruption of a single .dbx file could delete multiple emails), Windows Live Mail stores each email message as a separate .eml file.
 Only the folder structure is maintained in a single database file, using the ESE (Extensible Storage Engine) database structure, named Mail.MSMessageStore (which also holds some metadata for each .eml file on the system, so can be a huge file).
 The program also maintains a backup copy of that file, in the Backup sub-folder, so problems are rare.
 At a pinch, the Mail.MSMessageStore file can be recreated from the data in the .eml files.

 History

 Version 12 (Wave 2)

 The first version of Windows Live Mail was released on 6 November 2007.
-The Windows Live Mail version numbering starts at 12 because this application is an advancement of Windows Mail, not an entirely new application.
-Windows Live Mail is developed by the same team that wrote Windows Mail.
+The Windows Live Mail version numbering starts at 12 because this application is an advancement of Windows Vista’s Mail program, not an entirely new application.
+Windows Live Mail is developed by the same team that wrote Windows Mail (Vista).

+Despite this, Windows Live Mail was never pre-installed with Windows Vista and instead provided a download link to Windows Live Essentials in Windows Vista’s Welcome Center, a trend that continued with Windows 7.

-Windows Live Mail has all of the features of Windows Mail.
+Windows Live Mail has all of the features of Windows Mail (Vista).
 It also adds the following new features: